hlizard/WpDotNet/readme.txt

  - just access localhost/wordpress and folow traditional 5-minut installation of WordPress

-Automatic Update of Phalanger
- - WP.NET contains plugins that recognize when new Phalanger is available and installs it on your system

 Web.config
  - as ASP.NET application it needs to contain web.config where are necessary configuration for .NET and Phalanger

-Support:
- - if you have any question or suggestion feel free to contact us at http://support.devsense.com

 License: